How Candy Crush Mastered Game Development & Monetization

 Binge-Play Design

-The game levels are designed for easy accessibility, allowing players to enjoy a quick session during a lunch break or a commute.
+Levels are designed for quick sessions, perfect for a lunch break or commute.
 Cross-platform deployment helps the game fit into players’ daily routines.
-Its peak-and-valley pattern balances challenge and fun to prevent frustration or burnout.
+The “easy-then-tough” level pattern balances challenge and fun, preventing frustration or burnout.
 The light story, featuring quirky characters like Toffee, keeps players emotionally invested.

 Social Mechanics